EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 1. Technical analysis (three timeframes).
 We analyse the Daily (D1), H4 and Weekly (W) EURUSD charts.
 On each timeframe we identify market structure, key support and resistance levels, and signals from trend indicators (MA 65/200, Bollinger Bands) and oscillators (RSI 14, MACD 12/26/9, Stochastic 20/15/15).

 3. Institutional forecast consensus.
-We aggregate the latest published targets from major investment banks (Deutsche Bank, Morgan Stanley, UBS, BofA and others) sourced directly from official publications and verified through Reuters and Bloomberg.
+We aggregate the latest published targets from major investment banks (Deutsche Bank, Morgan Stanley, UBS, BofA and others) sourced from official publications and verified through Reuters and Bloomberg.

 4. Update schedule.
 This article is reviewed by RoboForex Analysis Department at least once per month.
 Unscheduled updates are published following significant market events (ECB/FOMC decisions, major CPI or GDP releases, sharp price moves).
 The date of the most recent review is shown at the top of the article.